EARTH DAY THEME 2025

 THE HEALTH BENEFITS OF OPTING FOR CLEAN ENERGY

-• Reduced Air Pollution can significantly decrease respiratory and cardiovascular diseases, including asthma, bronchitis, heart attacks, and strokes.
-Source: World Health Organization (WHO).
+• Reducing air pollution caused from the burning of fossil fuels can significantly lower the risk of respiratory and cardiovascular diseases, including asthma, bronchitis, heart attacks, and strokes.

 THE ECONOMIC BENEFITS OF EXPANDING RENEWABLE ENERGY